What is Infant Torticollis?

 One word of encouragement: torticollis is difficult to treat and takes a while to resolve.
 This is because growth spurts cause the neck to retighten and it seems like you’re starting from scratch.
 This is normal but can be very frustrating.
 Keep up with your neck stretches and hang in there!

+Want results faster?
+We do too!
 We are able to provide skilled therapy for babies and their families in Texas (either in person or virtually).
-If you’re outside of Texas, we have you covered too!
-We have helped to train therapists all over the world to help you on your journey and would be happy to put you in touch with one.
+If you’re outside of Texas, we have you covered.
+We have trained parent educators that can get you started and help you navigate the next steps in your torticollis journey.